rodrigopolo/cheatsheets/exiftool.md

 /path/to/files
 ```

-Rename all Mavic Pro 2 files to have the date prefix, DJI uses UTC, input your own time offset
+Rename all Mavic Pro 2 video files to have the date prefix, DJI uses UTC, input your own time offset
 ```sh
 exiftool \
 -ext mp4 \